TechTinke/OscarPhotography/README.md

 Contact

-If you have any questions or suggestions, feel free to reach out via email at maingioscar2@gmail.com or visit the project repository on
+If you have any questions or suggestions, feel free to reach out via email at maingioscar2@gmail.com or visit the project on  https://techtinke.github.io/OscarPhotography/

 ---